ansys/pyensight/doc/source/calc_functions.rst

 Computes a scalar variable whose value is the Mach number :math:`M`.
-This function is defined as:
+This scalar variable is defined as:

 :math:`M=\frac{u}{\sqrt{\frac{\gamma p}{\rho }}}=\frac{u}{c}`